chaudharybharat/socket.ioNode/README.md

 ```

--- create index html file and write below code(this file is user side)
+- Create index html file and write below code(this file is user side)
 create src folder and create there index.html file
-if you useing visual studio code creat html file and -! enter to auto generate html code
+(if you useing visual studio code creat html file and type ! and enter to auto generate html code)

 ```
 <!DOCTYPE html>